ramkannan-s/gcloud_vms_auto-on-off_by_timezone/README.md

 # gcloud_vms_auto-on-off_by_timezone

-There are 2 pipelines currently running :-
+There are 4 pipelines currently running :-
-1. Shutdown VM's based on TimeZone - Runs every 1 hr for 5 days a week
+1. Shutdown VM's based on TimeZone - Runs every 1 hr on Weekdays.
-2. Shutdown ALL VM - Run every 8 hrs in weekends
+2. Shutdown ALL VM and SQL DB's - Run every 8 hrs on weekends.
+3. Shutdown SQL DB's based on TimeZone - Runs every 2 hrs on Weekdays.
+4. Shutdown ALL VM and SQL DB's without OWNER - Run every 30min on Weekdays.